Last Updated on September 16, 2024 by Soumya

 Book your train tickets online or check for train schedules on the official website of Comboios de Portugal.

-Lisbon to Belem by bus
+Lisbon to Belem by Bus

-Hop-on hop-off bus to Belem
+Hop-on, Hop-off bus to Belem from Lisbon

-Lisbon to Belem on bicycle
+Lisbon to Belem on Bicycle

 Yes, that’s right.
 Get to Lisbon while pedaling through Lisbon’s riverside.

-Bicycle tours usually last 3-4 hours and involve participation of a knowledgeable local guide.
+Bicycle tours usually last 3-4 hours and involve the participation of a knowledgeable local guide.
 Plus, the terrain is mostly flat and descending.
 Here’s a great Lisbon bike tour if you wish to have a look.

 They also have segway tours, yet another exciting way to explore Belem.